kdrag0n/protonaosp.kdrag0n.dev/docs/discover/features.md

 ## Under-the-hood tweaks {#tweaks}

+We've fixed some minor bugs from Google's stock OS:

 - Better 5 GHz Wi-Fi signal retention
 - High-resolution recents overview
 - Fixes for some AOSP bugs
 - Latest Chromium WebView

 ## Privacy

+ProtonAOSP is not dedicated to improving privacy or security, but it still has some features to help keep your data private:

 - Support for microG
 - Secure quick settings